AnthonyTornetta/Cosmos/README.md

 # Cosmos
 A multiplayer block-based space exploration game, written in rust using the [Bevy](bevyengine.org/) engine.

+## Compilation
+This project requires the latest nightly rust to compile.
+To swap to nightly, run the command

+`rustup default nightly`.

+To compile, navigate to the root directory of the repo and run

+`cargo build`.

+To run the client, navigate to the cosmos_client directory and run

+`cargo run -p cosmos_client`

+For the server, navigate to the cosmos_server directory and run

+`cargo run -p cosmos_server`

+For release builds, append the `--release` flag to the build/run commands.

 # Cosmos Roadmap

 ## Release 0.0.1a